tmobile/magentaA11y/teleneo-example.md

 ## Caveats & disclaimers

 - Any existing designers will have to expunge TeleNeo from their devices
-- A single source of truth for TeleNeoUS will have to be provided
+- A single frictionless source of truth for TeleNeoUS will have to be provided
 - Even if a designer did end up using TeleNeo default, it really won't have a huge impact, their type will just be more readable in production